scbowler/aws-setup-guides/FRONT_END_DEPLOYMENT.md

 #### Try it out again!!

-Visit your subdomain again in a web browser and you should see a lock in the URL bar indicating that you are visiting the app over a private SSL connection!! 🔒🔒🔒
+Visit your FQDN again in a web browser and you should see a lock in the URL bar indicating that you are visiting the app over a private SSL connection!! 🔒🔒🔒

 ## Deploying Updates